BeAPI/beapi-frontend-framework/README.md

 * *root*.
 Where you define common base.
 Variables, Mixins, Fonts, Susy library etc.
 * *vendor*.
 It's where external ressources are (jQuery plugins fr example).
+* *components*.
+The basics like button forms elements etc. It's where you can defined you root's styles for button input headings etc.
-* *plugins*.
+* *wp-plugins*.
 One file by WordPress plugins (Mailpoet, WPForms etc.). in order to define the base style of plugin in the theme.
 Make specific style in your patterns or pages.
-* *components*.
-The basics like button forms elements etc. It's where you can defined you root's styles for button input headings etc.
+* *wp*.
+Specific wp related pattern.
 * *patterns*. it's related to your modules.
 It's where you defined the basics for your module.
 * *pages*. a css file for each pages. very useful for change module behavior in a specific context.
 * All those parts are referenced in *src/css/style.scss*.
 Don't forget to add your files here in the correct order.